jacopotediosi/OctoPrint-Telegram/README.md

 3. Choose if you want to send an image along with the notification message. (green = send image, yellow=no image)

-4. With this option you select if the image and the text are send in one message or in two separated messages.
-Only available if you choose to send an image.
+4. ~~With this option you select if the image and the text are send in one message or in two separated messages.
+Only available if you choose to send an image.~~ **NOT AVAILABLE ANYMORE**

 5. This buttons sets the markup options for the message text.
 Only available when no image will be send or if image will be send in a separate message.